gmagnotta/workshops/secure-supply-chain/README.md

 `skopeo copy --preserve-digests oci-archive:/tmp/myimage-myhash.sig docker://image-registry.localdomain/project/image:sha256-myhash.sig`
 `skopeo copy --preserve-digests oci-archive:/tmp/myimage-myhash.att docker://image-registry.localdomain/project/image:sha256-myhash.att`

-## Verify Signature and Provenance
+## Verify Signature and Attestation

-To verify the signature and image provenance, you need to download the public key used by cosign to sign and save it locally as cosign.pub.
+To verify the signature and image attestation, you need to download the public key used by cosign to sign and save it locally as cosign.pub.

 `cosign verify --key cosign.pub docker://image-registry.localdomain/project/image:mytag`
 `cosign verify-attestation --key cosign.pub --type slsaprovenance docker://image-registry.localdomain/project/image:mytag`

-## Verify provenance on the public rekor service
+## Verify Attestation on the public rekor service

-To verify the provenance on the public rekor service, visit https://search.sigstore.dev/ select 'Hash', and insert the the sha256 hash of the image
+To verify the attestation on the public rekor service, visit https://search.sigstore.dev/ select 'Hash', and insert the the sha256 hash of the image

 ## Reference